TirthrajSG/round-random-fraction/README.md

 This repository explores a fascinating probability puzzle through both a numerical simulation and a formal analytical solution.

-## The Problem
+## Problems

-> Two numbers, X and Y, are chosen uniformly at random from the interval [0, 1].
+> 1. Two numbers, X and Y, are chosen uniformly at random from the interval [0, 1].
 What is the probability that the fraction Y/X will round to an even number?

+> 2. Two numbers, X and Y, are chosen uniformly at random from the interval [0, 1].
+What is the probability that the floor of fraction Y/X will be an even number?

 ## Approaches